KhronosGroup/glTF/extensions/EXT_binary_glTF/README.md

 ### Scene

-The `scene` part holds the structured glTF scene description, as it would be provided within a .gltf file in a non-binary version of glTF.
+The `scene` part holds the structured glTF scene description, as it would be provided within a .gltf file in glTF without this extension.
 In a JavaScript implementation, the `TextDecoder` API can be used to extract the glTF scene from the arraybuffer, and then the JSON can be parsed with `JSON.parse` as usual.

 By reading the `scene` first, an implementation is able to progressively retrieve resources from the binary body.
-This way, it is also possible to read only a selected subset of resources from a binary glTF asset (for instance, the coarsest LOD of a mesh).
+This way, it is also possible to read only a selected subset of resources from a Binary glTF asset (for instance, the coarsest LOD of a mesh).

-Elements of the `scene` can refer to binary data within the `body`, using a special buffer with id `"binary_glTF"`.
+Elements of the `scene` can refer to binary data within the `body`, using a special buffer with an id equal to `"binary_glTF"`.
-For more details, see section [glTF Schema Updates](#gltf-schema-updates).
+For more details, see [glTF Schema Updates](#gltf-schema-updates) below.

 Binary glTF still supports external resources.
 For example, an application that wants to download textures on demand may embed everything except images in the Binary glTF.